-- 29. By an application dated 12th September 2008, the F sought an order pursuant to Article 11 (7) of Brussels II Revised for the return of H to the UK from Spain, supported by an affidavit of Miss Anne-Marie Hutchinson dated 11th September 2008. - 30.
-This matter first came before the court on 16th September 2008 (on a without notice basis) before Mrs Judith Rowe QC sitting as a Deputy High Court Judge.
-Directions were made on that occasion (inter alia) ordering (a) the M to attend at a directions hearing listed on 10th October 2008; and (b) the M to file a serve an affidavit by 3rd October 2008 directed at certain defined issues. - 31.
-On 10th October 2008 the matter came before Her Honour Judge Cahill sitting as a Deputy High Court Judge who recorded that the M was appropriately served with the order of 16th September 2008 "on or about 23rd September 2008 in the Kingdom of Spain".
-Further directions were thereafter given (inter alia) extending time for the M to comply with the direction relating to filing for an affidavit and listing the matter for a further directions hearing on 6th November 2008. - 32.
-On 6th November 2008, the matter came before Charles J. who (inter alia) gave further detailed case management directions in particular as to service on the M. - 33.
-Thereafter the matter came before Hogg J. on 26th February 2009 who joined H as a party, listed the matter for a further directions hearing and final hearing on 27th April 2009 and requested that "the Spanish courts urgently...renew their efforts to serve the mother with the documents in these proceedings (including this Order)." - 34.
-On 27th March 2009, the matter came before Roderic Wood J. who gave various directions including determining that service by email on the M would be appropriate and giving permission for contact to be made with the office of Lord Justice Thorpe, the Head of International Family Law and the International Liaison Judge. - 35.
-The matter was last before the court by Singer J. on 27th April 2009.
+- [29] By an application dated 12 September 2008, F sought an order pursuant to Art 11(7) of Brussels II Revised for the return of H to the UK from Spain, supported by an affidavit of Miss Anne-Marie Hutchinson dated 11 September 2008. - [30] This matter first came before the court on 16 September 2008 (on a without notice basis) before Mrs Judith Rowe QC sitting as a deputy High Court judge.
+Directions were made on that occasion ordering: (a) M to attend at a directions hearing listed on 10 October 2008; and (b) M to file and serve an affidavit by 3 October 2008 directed at certain defined issues. - [31] On 10 October 2008 the matter came before Her Honour Judge Cahill sitting as a deputy High Court judge who recorded that M was appropriately served with the order of 16 September 2008 'on or about 23 September 2008 in the Kingdom of Spain'.
+Further directions were thereafter given extending time for M to comply with the direction relating to filing for an affidavit and listing the matter for a further directions hearing on 6 November 2008. - [32] On 6 November 2008, the matter came before Charles J who gave further detailed case management directions in particular as to service on M. - [33] Thereafter the matter came before Hogg J on 26 February 2009 who joined H as a party, listed the matter for a further directions hearing and final hearing on 27 April 2009 and requested that 'the Spanish courts urgently ... renew their efforts to serve the mother with the documents in these proceedings (including this Order)'. - [34] On 27 March 2009, the matter came before Roderic Wood J who gave various directions including determining that service by email on M would be appropriate and giving permission for contact to be made with the office of Thorpe LJ, the Head of International Family Law and the International Liaison Judge for England and Wales. - [35] The matter was last before the court at a hearing by Singer J on 27 April 2009.